 How to Make Bibbidi Bobbidi Boutique Reservations

 I'm sure that there are many people like me who want to treat their little princess to the Bibbidi Bobbidi Boutique.
-For those who do want to do this, obtaining the appointment time you want can be more difficult than securing a dining reservation.
+For those who do want to do this, getting the appointment time you want can be more difficult than securing a dining reservation.
 This is due to the popularity and limited number of time slots available on any given day for this experience.
-Advance planning and calling as you are eligible when the phone lines open is extremely important.
+Advance planning and calling for a reservation is extremely important.

 Bibbidi Bobbidi Boutique Tips